Concise

 Payment Notices.

-The Architect/Consultant shall issue Payment Notices at the intervals specified on a monthly basis in the Contract Details.
+20.14.
+The Architecture North Ltd shall issue Payment Notices at the intervals specified on a monthly basis in the Contract Details.

-20.17.
-The Architect/Consultant shall not be liable to the Client for any refund or compensation for any third-party scope of services.

 20.18.
+The Architecture North Ltd shall not be liable to the Client for any refund or compensation for any third-party scope of services.

-In the event of non-payment of any amount properly due to the Architect/ Consultant under the Contract, the Architect/Consultant is entitled to interest on the unpaid amounts under the provisions of clause 9.26.
+20.19.
+In the event of non-payment of any amount properly due to the Architect/ Consultant under the Contract, the Architecture North Ltd is entitled to interest on the unpaid amounts under the provisions of clause 20.30.
 The Architect/ Consultant may:

-20.19.
-Each Payment Notice shall comprise the Architect/Consultant’s account, setting out any accrued installments of the fee and other amounts due, less any amounts previously paid, and stating the basis of calculation of the amount specified, which shall be the Notified Sum.
-The payment due date shall be the date of the Architect/Consultant’s Payment Notice.
-Installments of fees shall be calculated on the Architect/Consultant’s reasonable estimate of the percentage of completion of the Services or stages or other services or any other specified method.
+20.20.
+Each Payment Notice shall comprise the Architecture North Ltd’s account, setting out any accrued instalments of the fee and other amounts due, less any amounts previously paid, and stating the basis of calculation of the amount specified, which shall be the Notified Sum.
+The payment due date shall be the date of the Architecture North Ltd’s Payment Notice.
+Instalments of fees shall be calculated on the Architecture North Ltd’s reasonable estimate of the percentage of completion of the Services or stages or other services or any other specified method.

 20.21.
 The Client shall not delay payment of any undisputed part of the Notified Sum.

 20.22.
-The Architect/Consultant shall submit the final Payment Notice for fees and any other amounts due when the Architect/Consultant reasonably considers the Services have been completed.
+The Architecture North Ltd shall submit the final Payment Notice for fees and any other amounts due when the Architecture North Ltd reasonably considers the Services have been completed.

 Payment Terms and Conditions.